PalEON-Project/YellowRiver_Indiana/Data/FIA_density_4-3-17_README.txt

 HEADER:

 If you have any questions about the data in general or an entry specifically, email peters.63@nd.edu.
-1. spcd - FIA species codes
+1. spcd - FIA species numerical codes
 2. FIAspecies - scientific species names that correspond to the FIA spcd
 3. PalEON_L3 - PalEON level 3 taxa that lumps the species to a standardized level that is used across the PalEON project (www.paleonproject.org)
-4. plt_cn - FIA unique plot identifier
-5. ID - unique identifier that corresponds to the plt_cn but is not as long or unweildy
+4. ID - unique identifier that corresponds to the plt_cn but is not as long or unweildy
-6. Buffer - what side of the midline each plot lands.
+5. Buffer - what side of the midline each plot lands.
 Oak = west of the line, Other = east of the midline
-7. dbh - average diameter at breast height (cm) for each species within each plot
+6. dbh - average diameter at breast height (cm) for each species within each plot
-8. basal_area - sum of the basal area (meter squared per hectare) for all trees of each spcd
+7. basal_area - sum of the basal area (meter squared per hectare) for all trees of each spcd
-9. n- number of trees of each species in each plot
+8. n - number of trees of each species in each plot
-10. density - stems per hectare of each tree spcd in the plot
+9. density - stems per hectare of each tree spcd in the plot
+10. STATECD - FIA state code.
+18 = Indiana